-Ralph Schlosstein is Co-Chairman of the Board of Directors and Co-Chief Executive Officer, positions he has held since July 2020.
-Previously, he was President and Chief Executive Officer of Evercore for more than eleven years.
+Ralph Schlosstein is Chairman Emeritus, a position he has held since February 2022.
+Previously he was Co-Chairman of the Board of Directors and Co-CEO, positions he held since July 2020.
+Prior to that, he served as President and CEO of Evercore for more than 11 years.

-Prior to joining Evercore in May 2009, Mr. Schlosstein was the Chief Executive Officer of HighView Investment Group, an alternative investment management firm.
-Prior to forming HighView in 2008, Mr. Schlosstein was for almost twenty years the President of BlackRock, the largest asset management firm in the world, with more than $8.5 trillion of assets under management.
-Mr. Schlosstein co-founded BlackRock in 1988, was a director since the company went public in 1999, chaired BlackRock’s Management Committee, and served on its Executive Committee and its Investment Committee.
+Prior to joining the firm in 2009, Mr. Schlosstein was the CEO of HighView Investment Group, an alternative investment management firm.
+Before forming HighView in 2008, he served for almost 20 years as the president of BlackRock, the largest asset management firm in the world, with more than $8.5 trillion of assets under management.
+Mr. Schlosstein co-founded BlackRock in 1988, was a director since the company went public in 1999, chaired BlackRock’s management committee and was a member of the executive and investment committees.

-Prior to founding BlackRock in 1988, Mr. Schlosstein was a Managing Director in Investment Banking at Lehman Brothers.
-While at Lehman, Mr. Schlosstein started the firm’s interest rate swap business and led its Mortgage and Savings Institutions Group.
-From 1977 to 1981, Mr. Schlosstein worked for the Federal government.
-Initially, he was Deputy to the Assistant Secretary of the Treasury Department.
-In mid 1977, he became Associate Director of The White House Domestic Policy Staff where he was responsible for advising President Carter on urban policy, economic development and housing issues, as well as the Chrysler loan guarantee program.
-From 1974 to 1977, Mr. Schlosstein was an economist for the Congressional Joint Economic Committee.
+Earlier in his career, Mr. Schlosstein was a managing director in investment banking at Lehman Brothers, where he started the firm’s interest rate swap business and led the mortgage and savings institutions group.
+From 1977 to 1981, he worked for the federal government, initially as deputy to the assistant secretary of the Treasury Department, then as associate director of the White House Domestic Policy Staff, responsible for advising President Carter on urban policy, economic development and housing issues, as well as on the Chrysler loan guarantee program.
+From 1974 to 1977, he was an economist for the Congressional Joint Economic Committee.

-Mr. Schlosstein is a Director of New Visions for Public Schools, a Trustee of the Lincoln Center for the Performing Arts and a member of The Council on Foreign Relations.
-Previously, Mr. Schlosstein was a Director of Pulte Corporation, the nation’s largest homebuilder, a member of the Visiting Board of Overseers of the John F. Kennedy School of Government at Harvard University, a Trustee of Denison University, a Trustee of Trinity School in New York City, a Trustee of the American Museum of Natural History and a Trustee of The Public Theater in New York City.
+Mr. Schlosstein is a director of New Visions for Public Schools, a trustee of the Lincoln Center for the Performing Arts and a member of the Council on Foreign Relations.
+Previously, he was a director of Pulte Corp., the nation’s largest homebuilder; a member of the Visiting Board of Overseers of the John F. Kennedy School of Government at Harvard University; a trustee of Denison University; a trustee of Trinity School in New York City; a trustee of the American Museum of Natural History; and a trustee of The Public Theater in New York City.

-He earned a BA degree in economics, cum laude, from Denison University in 1972, and completed his coursework for a Masters of Public Policy from the Graduate School of Public and International Affairs at the University of Pittsburgh.
+He graduated cum laude with a B.A. from Denison University, and completed his coursework for a Master of Public Policy from the Graduate School of Public and International Affairs at the University of Pittsburgh.